-Wildfires are rapidly spreading across southern California, forcing thousands of residents and animals to flee.
+In November, wildfires rapidly spread across California, forcing thousands of residents and animals to flee.

-As a result, hundreds of animals and pets are in need of shelter, food and medical treatment.
+Residents had very little advanced warning to evacuate, and some had to leave their pets behind.
+Nearly a month later, thousands of animals and pets are still in need of shelter, food and medical treatment.

 From afar, it’s difficult to know how you can help, but there are concrete steps you can take: